-Police: 5 arrested in Los Angeles death of rapper Pop Smoke
+Police: Pop Smoke’s social media led killers to LA home

 Pop Smoke arrived on the rap scene in 2018 and broke out with “Welcome to the Party” a gangsta anthem with boasts about shootings, killings and drugs that became a huge sensation, and prompted Nicki Minaj to drop a verse on a remix.

-Earlier this year, he released the album “Meet the Woo 2,” which debuted at No. 7 on the Billboard Top 200 albums chart.
+Earlier this year, Pop Smoke released the mixtape “Meet the Woo 2,” which debuted at No. 7 on the Billboard Top 200 albums chart.
 It was the follow up to his first official release, “Meet the Woo.”
-He also had the popular hit “Gatti” with Travis Scott and Jackboys and “Dior.”
+The rapper also had the popular hit “Gatti” with Travis Scott and Jackboys and “Dior.”

-Pop Smoke had been scheduled to start a U.S. tour in Washington, D.C., on March 2.
+Last week, Pop Smoke released his posthumous debut album “Shoot for the Stars, Aim for the Moon,” which was met with mostly positive reviews.
+The 19-track album featured several star-studded guests including 50 Cent, Roddy Rich, Future, Swae Lee, Quavo and others.

 Sign up for Daily Newsletters